MAILMAN RESEARCH CENTER

-- Yue Chen, Ph.D. - Assistant Professor of Psychology, Department of Psychiatry, Harvard Medical School; Director, Visual Psychophysiology Lab, McLean Hospital
+- Yue Chen, Ph.D. - Associate Professor of Psychiatry, Department of Psychiatry, Harvard Medical School; Director, Visual Psychophysiology Lab, McLean Hospital

-- Jejoong Kim, Ph.D. - Postdoctoral Fellow, Department of Psychiatry, Harvard Medical School; Visual Psychophysiology Lab, McLean Hospital
+- Stephen Maher, Ph.D. - Postdoctoral Fellow, Department of Psychiatry, Harvard Medical School; Visual Psychophysiology Lab, McLean Hospital

-- Daniel Norton, B.A. - Research Assistant, Visual Psychophysiology Lab, McLean Hospital
+- Tor Ekstrom, B.A. - Research Assistant, Visual Psychophysiology Lab, McLean Hospital

 Current Research Opportunities